ScottLogic/practitioners-guides/_posts/2023-09-08-ProjectWeekOne.md

 your project, getting things right in week one is really important.
 It is full of subtleties, and hard to describe.

-Week one often lacks tangible goals beyond \'get settled in\' or 'onboarding', and as a result, I don\'t think people give it the attention it deserves.
+Week one often lacks tangible goals beyond 'get settled in' or 'onboarding', and as a result, I don't think people give it the attention it deserves.
 In almost everything else we do, making a strong first impression is paramount to success, and people recognise the importance of it.
 So let's do the same with project kick offs, putting